ptresky/project-one-quiz-game/README.md

 ### Getting Started:
 Live Website: [Quiz Time](https://ptresky.github.io/project-one-quiz-game/)

 > Answer each trivia question presented.
 If your answer is correct, you move on to the next question.
-If your answer is incorrect, you lose!
-But you can always try again.
+If your answer is incorrect, you lose and return to the beginning!
+But you can always try again or change your difficulty.
 Answer all questions correctly and you win!

 ### Attributions:
 * Coolors for the Color Pallette